sitinortaqwa/taqwawaterthemepark/README.md

 2- Add Data - Add data to the system
-3- Update Data - Update any customer information from the system 4- View Data - Can view customer information from the system 5- Error Handling - Checking the error in login page to avoid attempt from unauthorised login 6- Clear Navigation - Navigation that easy to understand and can assists customer using the system
+3- Update Data - Update any customer information from the system 4- View Data - Can view customer information from the system 5- Error Handling - Checking the error in login page to avoid attempt from unauthorised login and correct handling of error that free from bugs
+6- Clear Navigation - Navigation that easy to understand and can assists customer using the system

 1.5 PROJECT SCOPE